Spolu

 Spolu (lit.
-'Together', stylized as SPOLU) is a Czech centre-right political alliance composed of the Civic Democratic Party (ODS), KDU-ČSL, and TOP 09.
-It forms the current government, in coalition with the Mayors and Independents.
-Initially formed for the 2021 parliamentary election, Spolu competed again in the 2025 election with Petr Fiala as its leader and nominee for prime minister, but lost the election to ANO.
+'Together', stylized as SPOLU) was a Czech centre-right political alliance composed of the Civic Democratic Party (ODS), KDU-ČSL, and TOP 09.
+The alliance was formed ahead of the 2021 parliamentary election, which it won, forming a coalition government with the Pirates and Mayors alliance, with Petr Fiala as prime minister.
+Spolu competed again in the 2025 election, but lost the election to ANO 2011.

 History

+Precursor cooperation

+Following the 2017 parliamentary election, the Civic Democratic Party (ODS), KDU-ČSL, TOP 09 and Mayors and Independents (STAN) formed the Democratic Bloc to cooperate during negotiations over parliamentary offices.
+After these positions were filled, Petr Fiala announced the end of the Democratic Bloc, but stated that he was open to cooperating with these parties in the future.

+In 2019, Milion chvilek pro demokracii started encouraging ODS, KDU-ČSL, TOP 09, STAN and the Czech Pirate Party to cooperate in the 2021 parliamentary election, in order to prevent vote splitting and ensure that the smaller parties would not be disadvantaged by the Czech electoral system.
+On 5 November 2019, ODS, KDU-ČSL, TOP 09 and STAN signed an agreement to jointly promote five "safeguards for a lawful and secure state".

+Formation of Spolu

-Following the 2020 regional elections, the Civic Democratic Party (ODS), KDU-ČSL and TOP 09 began negotiations about a potential centre-right electoral alliance for the 2021 parliamentary election.
+Following the 2020 regional elections, the Civic Democratic Party, KDU-ČSL and TOP 09 began negotiations about a potential centre-right electoral alliance for the 2021 parliamentary election.

 The ODS leadership agreed to form an alliance with the other parties on 25 October 2020.
-Two days later party leaders Petr Fiala, Marian Jurečka and Markéta Pekarová Adamová signed a memorandum and announced that ODS, KDU-ČSL and TOP 09 would form an electoral alliance for the next legislative election, with ODS leader Fiala as the alliance's candidate for prime minister.
+Two days later, party leaders Petr Fiala, Marian Jurečka and Markéta Pekarová Adamová signed a memorandum and announced that ODS, KDU-ČSL and TOP 09 would form an electoral alliance for the next legislative election, with ODS leader Fiala as the alliance's candidate for prime minister.
 On 11 November 2020, the parties agreed that ODS would nominate the leaders of the election lists in nine regions, KDU-ČSL in three regions, and TOP 09 in two regions.
-The alliance was known by media as the Three Coalition, but on 9 December 2020 the parties announced that they would run under the name Spolu (lit.
-'Together').
+The alliance was labelled by the media as the Three-Coalition, but on 9 December 2020 the parties announced that they would run under the name Spolu (lit.
+'Together'), as well as introducing their shared electoral programme and the logo of the coalition.

+On 6 January 2021, the coalition was approached by Koruna Česká, the Conservative Party and KAN for potential cooperation.
+The three parties called the proposition the "Three Kings Offer", a reference to the Three King's Day.
+This cooperation fell through.
+On 17 January it was announced that the leader of Independents would run with Spolu, and on 15 September 2021 the coalition signed a memorandum with SNK-ED about its support of the coalition.